Fresh Peach Pie

 peaches with cornstarch and lemon.

-Add the cornstarch, lemon zest, lemon juice, almond extract, and vanilla to the peaches and stir to combine.
+1. Add the cornstarch, lemon zest, lemon juice, almond extract, vanilla, and salt to the peaches.

 syrup drizzled onto peaches.